Network Satisfaction Problems Solved by k-Consistency: Tractability via -Consistency

 \section{Tractability via \texorpdfstring{$k$}{}-Consistency}

 We provide in this section a criterion that ensures solvability of NSPs by the $k$-consistency procedure (Theorem~\ref{theo:Datatractability}).
 A relation algebra $\mathbf{A}$ is called \emph{symmetric} if all its elements are symmetric, i.e., $\Breve{a}=a$ for every $a\in A$.
+Note that the relation $E$ of the atom structure is in this case simply the equality relation.
 We will see in the following that the assumption on $\mathbf{A}$ to be symmetric will simplify the atom structure $A_0$ of $\bA$, which has some advantages in the upcoming arguments.

 \begin{definition} Let $\bf A$ be a finite symmetric relation algebra with set of atoms $A_0$.
 We say that $\bf A$ admits a \emph{Siggers behavior} if there exists an operation $s\colon A_0^6\rightarrow A_0$ such that \begin{enumerate} \item $s$ preserves the allowed triples of $\mathbf{A}$, \item $\forall x_1,\ldots,x_6\in A_0.~s(x_1,\ldots,x_6)\in \{x_1,\ldots ,x_6\}$, \item $s$ satisfies the {Siggers identity}: $\forall x,y,z \in A_0.~ s(x,x,y,y,z,z)=s(y,z,x,z,x,y).$ \end{enumerate} \end{definition}